-We may be subject to information technology system breaches, failures, or disruptions that could harm our operations, financial condition, or reputation.
+We may be subject to information technology system breaches, failures, or disruptions that could harm our operations, financial condition or reputation.

 We rely extensively on information technology systems to operate and manage our business and to process, maintain, and safeguard information, including information related to our customers, partners, and personnel.
 This information may be processed and maintained on our internal information technology systems or in some cases on systems hosted by third-party service providers.
 These systems, whether internal or external, may be subject to breaches, failures, or disruptions as a result of, among other things, cyber-attacks, computer viruses, physical security breaches, natural disasters, accidents, power disruptions, telecommunications failures, new system implementations, or acts of terrorism or war.
 In the current environment, there are numerous and evolving risks to cybersecurity and privacy, including criminal hackers, hacktivists, state-sponsored intrusions, industrial espionage, employee malfeasance and human or technological error.
 High-profile security breaches at other companies and in government agencies have increased in frequency and sophistication in recent years.
+Moreover, geopolitical tensions, particularly the Israel-Hamas conflict, have contributed to a surge in cyber-attacks targeting Israeli companies and products globally, posing a threat to critical infrastructure.
 We have experienced and expect to continue to experience actual and attempted cyber-attacks of our IT networks and systems, such as through phishing scams and ransomware.
 Although none of these actual or attempted cyber-attacks has yet had a material adverse impact on our operations, financial condition or reputation, we cannot guarantee that such incidents will not have such an impact in the future.
+For example, the rising adoption of AI and GenAI in daily operations and products poses data privacy and security risks.
+Threats include potential data leaks, social engineering attacks, and decision-making based on manipulated information.
+Growing regulatory requirements for information security and data protection add to the challenge.
+Moreover, attackers leverage AI as both a tool and exploit vulnerabilities in AI systems.
 In addition, from time to time, hackers publish past breaches or historical data related to us that was obtained through historical breaches.
 While we are continually working to maintain secure and reliable systems, our security, redundancy, and business continuity efforts may be ineffective or inadequate.
 We must continuously improve our design and coordination of security controls across our business groups and geographies.
 Despite our efforts, it is possible that our security systems, controls, and other procedures that we follow or those employed by our third-party service providers, may not prevent breaches, failures, or disruptions.
-Such breaches, failures, or disruptions have in the past and could in the future subject us to the loss, compromise, destruction, or disclosure of sensitive or confidential information, including personally identifiable information, or intellectual property, either of our own information or intellectual property or that of our customers (including end customers) or other third parties that may have been in our custody or in the custody of our third-party service providers, financial costs or losses from remedial actions, litigation, regulatory issues, liabilities to customers or other third parties, damage to our reputation, delays in our ability to process orders, delays in our ability to provide products and services to customers, including SaaS or other hosted or managed services offerings, research and development or production downtimes, or delays or errors in financial reporting.
-Information system breaches or failures at one of our partners, including hosting providers or those who support other cloud-based offerings, may also result in similar adverse consequences.
-Any of the foregoing could harm our competitive position, result in a loss of customer confidence, and materially and adversely affect our results of operations or financial condition.
+Such breaches, failures, or disruptions have in the past and could in the future subject us to the loss, compromise, destruction, or disclosure of sensitive or confidential information, including personal data, or intellectual property, either of our own information or intellectual property or that of our customers (including end customers) or other third parties that may have been in our custody or in the custody of our third-party service providers, financial costs or losses from remedial actions, litigation, regulatory issues, liabilities to customers or other third parties, damage to our reputation, delays in our ability to process orders, delays in our ability to provide products and services to customers, including SaaS or other hosted or managed services offerings, research and development or production downtimes, or delays or errors in financial reporting.
+Information system breaches or failures at one of our partners, including hosting providers or those who support other cloud-